bbengfort/daytimer/README.md

     $ daytimer calendars

 Your primary calendar will be marked with a ☆!
-If you prefer, you can also add each calendar id on its own line in `~/.daytimer/calendars.txt`.
+If you prefer, you can also add each calendar id on its own line in `~/.daytimer/calendars.txt` or by running `daytimer calendars -e` (more on this in the configuration section).
 Now the agenda command will list all events for all active calendars.

 If you want to see the next 10 upcoming events for a specific calendar (your primary calendar by default) you do the following: